Hit-and-Run Lawsuit Loans

 National statistics and fatality rates

-In 2015 there were an estimated 737,100 hit and run accidents.
-This means that an average of one hit and run accident happens every 43 seconds.
+In 2015, there were an estimated 737,100 hit-and-run accidents.
+This means that an average of one hit-and-run accident happens every 43 seconds.

 Why Choose Uplift